10. Stellar Pulsation#

 Note

-Recall from Euler’s formula that \(e^{\pm mi\phi} = \cos(m\phi) \pm i\sin{m\phi}\). thus the real part of \(e^{\pm mi\phi}\) is just \(\cos(m\phi)\).
+Recall from Euler’s formula that \(e^{\pm mi\phi} = \cos(m\phi) \pm i\sin{m\phi}\).
+Thus the real part of \(e^{\pm mi\phi}\) is just \(\cos(m\phi)\).

 The patterns for nonzero \(m\) represent traveling waves that move across the star parallel to its equator.
 The time required for the waves to travel around the star is \(|m|\) times the star’s pulsation period.